How SMEs can use white papers to build authority and generate leads

 If your white paper topic is important to your customers, and you’ve made the most of media relations and social media activity to promote it, then the AI overviews and LLMs we increasingly rely on will start to cite you as an authoritative voice.

-Step 4: Optimise white papers for SEO to get found by AI and search engines
+Step 4: Optimise your white papers for SEO

 If your report is successfully optimised for SEO, it will be found online by search engines, AI overviews, and LLMS.